Jonathanpangkey/CourseManagementAPI/README.md

 The API is built using Node.js and Express.js.
 It leverages MongoDB as the database and employs Mongoose as the ODM.
 Passport.js is used for authentication via JWT tokens.

 ## Endpoints and Routes
+This is the overall endpoint used in this REST API, you can test it using testing api tools like postman.
 #### User Routes
 - `POST /users` - Create a new user.
 - `GET /users` - Retrieve all users.